MicrosoftDocs/windows-dev-docs/hub/apps/design/accessibility/accessibility-testing.md

 # Accessibility testing

-Testing procedures to follow to ensure that your Windows app is accessible.

-## Run accessibility testing tools

-The Windows Software Development Kit (SDK) includes several accessibility testing tools such as [**AccScope**](/windows/desktop/WinAuto/accscope), [**Inspect**](/windows/desktop/WinAuto/inspect-objects) and [**UI Accessibility Checker**](/windows/desktop/WinAuto/ui-accessibility-checker).
-These tools can help you verify the accessibility of your app.
-Be sure to verify all app scenarios and UI elements.
+This topic describes various tools and procedures to help you verify the accessibility implementation of your Windows and web applications.

-You can launch the accessibility testing tools either from a Microsoft Visual Studio command prompt or from the Windows SDK tools folder (the bin subdirectory of where the Windows SDK is installed on your development machine).
+## Successful user experiences

+Programmatic access and keyboard access are critical requirements for supporting accessibility in your application.
+Testing the accessibility of your Windows applications, assistive technology (AT) tools, and UI frameworks is crucial to ensure a successful user experience for people with various disabilities and limitations (including vision, learning, dexterity/mobility, and language/communication disabilities), or those who simply prefer using a keyboard.

+Without adequate support for accessible technology (AT) such as screen-readers and on-screen keyboards, users with vision, learning, dexterity/mobility, and language/communication disabilities or limitations (and users who just prefer using the keyboard) could find it difficult, if not impossible, to use your application.

+## Accessibility testing tools

+### Accessibility Insights

+[Accessibility Insights](https://accessibilityinsights.io/) helps developers find and fix accessibility issues in both websites and Windows applications.

 > [!VIDEO https://www.youtube.com/embed/Xlvl91Q3c_8]

+- [Accessibility Insights for Windows](https://accessibilityinsights.io/docs/windows/overview) helps developers find and fix accessibility issues in Windows apps.
+The tool supports three primary scenarios:
+  - **Live Inspect** lets developers verify that an element in an app has the right UI Automation properties simply by hovering over the element or setting keyboard focus on it.
+  - **FastPass** - a lightweight, two-step process that helps developers identify common, high-impact accessibility issues in less than five minutes.
+  - **Troubleshooting** allows you to diagnose and fix specific accessibility issues.
+- [Accessibility Insights for Web](https://accessibilityinsights.io/docs/web/overview) is an extension for Chrome and [Microsoft Edge Insider](https://www.microsoftedgeinsider.com) that helps developers find and fix accessibility issues in web apps and sites.
+It supports two primary scenarios:
+  - **FastPass** - a lightweight, two-step process that helps developers identify common, high-impact accessibility issues in less than five minutes.
+  - **Assessment** - lets anyone verify that a web site is 100% compliant with accessibility standards and guidelines.
+[Accessibility Insights](https://accessibilityinsights.io/) also lets you review UI Automation elements, properties, control patterns, and events (similar to the [Inspect](/windows/desktop/winauto/inspect-objects) and [AccEvent](/windows/desktop/winauto/accessible-event-watcher) legacy tools described in the following section).

+### Legacy testing tools

+> [!NOTE]
+> The tools described here are still available in the Windows SDK, but we strongly recommend transitioning to [Accessibility Insights](https://accessibilityinsights.io/).

+The Windows Software Development Kit (SDK) includes several accessibility testing tools, including [**AccScope**](/windows/desktop/WinAuto/accscope), [**Inspect**](/windows/desktop/WinAuto/inspect-objects) and [**UI Accessibility Checker**](/windows/desktop/WinAuto/ui-accessibility-checker), among others.

+You can launch the following accessibility testing tools either from a Microsoft Visual Studio command prompt or by navigating to the *bin* folder of wherever the Windows SDK is installed on your development machine.

 ### **AccScope**

-The [**AccScope**](/windows/desktop/WinAuto/accscope) tool enables developers and testers to evaluate the accessibility of their app during the app's development and design, potentially in earlier prototype phases, rather than in the late testing phases of an app's development cycle.
-It's particularly intended for testing Narrator accessibility scenarios with your app.
+The [**AccScope**](/windows/desktop/WinAuto/accscope) Enables visual evaluation of an application's accessibility during the early design and development phases.
+AccScope is specifically intended for testing Narrator accessibility scenarios and uses the UI Automation information provided by an app to show where accessibility can be improved.

 ### **Inspect**

 [**Inspect**](/windows/desktop/WinAuto/inspect-objects) enables you to select any UI element and view its accessibility data.
 You can view Microsoft UI Automation properties and control patterns and test the navigational structure of the automation elements in the UI Automation tree.
+It is especially useful for ensuring properties and control patterns are set correctly when extending a common control or creating a custom control.

 Use **Inspect** as you develop the UI to verify how accessibility attributes are exposed in UI Automation.
 In some cases the attributes come from the UI Automation support that is already implemented for default XAML controls.
 In other cases the attributes come from specific values that you have set in your XAML markup, as [**AutomationProperties**](/uwp/api/windows.ui.xaml.automation.automationproperties) attached properties.

 The following image shows the [**Inspect**](/windows/desktop/WinAuto/inspect-objects) tool querying the UI Automation properties of the **Edit** menu element in Notepad.